All about LED

 Delivering optimised intensities of clinically-proven Red 633nm and Near-Infrared 830nm wavelengths, the combination of these two wavelengths is clinically proven to make a difference to skin hydration, firmness and wrinkles.

-Straps are user-friendly and made of the best quality to ensure fit and comfort for any face shape, and are secure enough so the mask can be worn whilst doing other things.
+Comfortable, lightweight, and suitable for any face shape thanks to the flexible (medical silicone) material.
+Straps are user-friendly, made of high-quality materials to ensure a good fit and comfort for any face shape, and are secure enough to be worn whilst doing other things.

 Hands-free and portable - no tethering to a wall.

-Our devices lay flat and travel easily in the protective bag provided.
+Our devices lie flat and travel easily in the provided protective bag.

-Educational collateral is included with each device, plus additional reassurance from a team of professional skin experts on hand, in-salon, online and remotely.
+Educational collateral is included with each device, along with additional reassurance from a team of professional skin experts available in-salon, online, and remotely.

 What do you mean when you say it's clinically proven?

-The Boost LED Mask uses two proven wavelengths of light; 633nm red light and 830nm near-infrared light.
+The Boost LED Mask uses two proven wavelengths of light: 633nm red and 830nm near-infrared.

 These effects help skin cells absorb topical skincare products more effectively and help rebuild the damage caused by the ageing process.

-LED light is delivered into the skin and used to recharge the cells ‘energy’ battery.
+LED light is delivered to the skin to recharge the cell's energy battery.

 Your cells can’t be overcharged by light - once their batteries are at full capacity, they will store the energy and use it as required.